LaunchCode-Education-Archived/skills-front-end/materials/studios/mario2/README.md

     If you look at your files now, you will see that they have changed.
 Cool!
 We will continue to use this branching system to give you starter code on future studios.

+4. Pull down the latest changes.

+    ```nohighlight
+    $ git pull
+    Already up-to-date.
+    ```

+    Sometimes, the staff might make last-minute changes to the starter-code.
+Running `git pull` here ensures that you will have the **very latest** version of the `mario3` branch.

+    Usually you will just see:

+    ```nohighlight
+    Already up-to-date.
+    ```

+    But in the event that we **did** make some changes after your initial `git clone` on the first day of class, running `git pull` now pulls down those changes, and you will see a different message outlining the changes.

 ## Take a Look

 View the `mario.html` page in a browser window, you will see that the text on the page has changed since last time.
 It now says: